OSPF Configuration In Packet Tracer:

 But you are required the newer version of IOS for configuring these commands.

 You can ensure the correct configuration by following two ways:

 1. end to end ping should be successful, this means ping from PC0 to PC1 and vice versa should be successful. you can see the following image, we will have the same results in the case of correct configurations.

 2. Show ip route command will display all the OSPF routes (including the networks which are not connected to router).
 Screenshot of “Show ip route” on Router0 will have the following output in case of correct configurations.

 Like basic OSPF single area configuration, multi-area OSPF configuration is also simple.
 See the following multi-area OSPF topology:

-In this example we have two OSPF areas that is area 0 and area 2.
-According to network diagram, routers R3 is in the area 0.
-Router4 connects to both areas that is area 0 and area 2, which makes him an Area Border Router, while router5 is in area 2.
-Router R3 and R5 configuration are same as we learn in above single area configuration lab.
-But configurations of router R4 is as following:
+In this example, we have two OSPF areas that is area 0 and area 2.
+According to the network diagram, router R3 is in area 0.
+Router4 connects to both areas is area 0 and area 2, which makes him an Area Border Router, while router5 is in area 2.
+Router R3 and R5 configurations are the same as we learn in the above single area configuration lab.
+But configurations of router R4 is as follows: